khulnasoft/khulnasoft/doc/dev/background-information/grpc_tutorial.md

 - Implementing a gRPC server (with proper separation of concerns)
 - Implementing a gRPC client
 - Some known footguns (non-utf8 strings, huge messages, etc.)
-- Some Sourcegraph-specific helper packages and patterns ([grpc/defaults](https://github.com/khulnasoft/khulnasoft/tree/main/internal/grpc/defaults), [grpc/streamio](https://github.com/khulnasoft/khulnasoft/tree/main/internal/grpc/streamio), etc.)
+- Some Khulnasoft-specific helper packages and patterns ([grpc/defaults](https://github.com/khulnasoft/khulnasoft/tree/main/internal/grpc/defaults), [grpc/streamio](https://github.com/khulnasoft/khulnasoft/tree/main/internal/grpc/streamio), etc.)

 When going through this example for the first time, it is recommended to: